The Post and Courier: Awards

 The newspaper has won a number of awards.
 In 2015, the newspaper won the Pulitzer Prize for Public Service for coverage of domestic violence.
-In 2019, Tony Bartelme won the inaugural Victor K. McElheny Knight Science Journalism Award for a story about climate change and the Gulf Stream.
-In 2016, a team of reporters won a Scripps Howard Foundation Award for an investigation into police shootings.
+In 2019, Tony Bartelme won the inaugural Victor K. McElheny Knight Science Journalism Award for a story about climate change and the Gulf Stream.In 2016, a team of reporters won a Scripps Howard Foundation Award for an investigation into police shootings.
 In 2018, the newspaper won the American Society of News Editors Deborah Howell Award for a story about the demise of the Piggly Wiggly Carolina grocery chain.
 In 2017, the American Geophysical Union awarded Tony Bartelme its Walter Sullivan Award for Excellence in Science Journalism for "Every Other Breath," a series about climate change.
 In 2008, the newspaper won national awards from the Society of Professional Journalists and American Society of Newspaper Editors for coverage of the Charleston Sofa Super Store fire.
 In 2008, Reporter Tony Bartelme also won the Gerald Loeb Award for a story about the effect of China's growth on local economies.

 The newspaper works to expose corruption and shrink local news deserts with its Uncovered project, a partnership with more than 18 South Carolina newspapers.
-The project won the South Carolina Press Association's top award for Public Service in 2021.
+The project won the South Carolina Press Association's top award for Public Service in 2021.Led by senior reporter Tony Bartelme, the newspaper used the Uncovered model in 2026 to produce Townfall, which identified South Carolina's "accountability deserts" where municipalities have lost newspapers and failed to do state-required independent audits.